sghpjuikit/player/app/documentation/README.md

 #### Export widgets

 Alternative to manual loading is exporting component into the file.
-This technique is suitable for those widgets user does not need to use often or as part of standard application use.
+This technique is suitable for those widgets, that user does not need to use often or as part of standard application use.

 Pros:
 - any part of the layout can be exported, with multiple widgets or even entire window layout